 Open Access Policy

-Users are allowed to read, download, copy, distribute, print, search, or link to the full text articles in this journal without asking for prior permission from the Publisher or author.
-This is in accordance with the Budapest Open Access Initiative
+This journal is open access journal which means that all content is freely available without charge to users or / institutions.
+Users are allowed to read, download, copy, distribute, print, search, or link to full-text articles in this journal without asking prior permission from the publisher or author.
+This is in accordance with Budapest Open Access Initiative

 Budapest Open Access Initiative